shmuelshwartz/WorkoutApp/DB_DESIGN.md

 - These tables are **shared across all presets and sessions** via `exercise_id`.
 - Changes here (e.g., renaming “Bench Press”) are **immediately visible** wherever `exercise_id` is referenced.

+### 📝 Metric Overrides (Per-Exercise Customization)

+The `library_exercise_metrics` table now supports per-exercise customization of metric definitions.
+In addition to linking exercises to metric types, it includes optional override fields: `input_type`, `source_type`, `input_timing`, `is_required`, and `scope`.
+These fields are `NULL` by default, meaning the exercise inherits the global definition from `library_metric_types`.
+When populated, they allow a specific exercise (e.g., "5k Run") to redefine how a metric behaves compared to the standard (e.g., making "Distance" an enum with a preset value).
+This enables fine-grained control without affecting other exercises that use the same metric type.

 ---

 ## 🟢 Preset-Specific Data (`preset_`)